Understanding the Influence of Motivation on Requirements Engineering-related Activities: Research Methodology

-The target population of our study is software practitioners involved in RE-related activities.
-We applied purposing sampling to recruit 21 software practitioners who are predominantly involved in RE-related activities.
-After obtaining the required ethics approval\footnote{Monash Ethics Review Manager (ERM) reference number: 29072}, we advertised our study on social media (LinkedIn, Twitter and Facebook) and within our own professional networks.
-Participation was voluntary, and the data collection and analysis were iterative, where we collected data from two iterations.
-In our first iteration, we collected data from 15 software practitioners worldwide who were mainly involved in RE-related activities and in the second iteration, the data was collected from 06 software practitioners working in the same software development team in an organization in Australia.
-We gathered qualitative data by conducting semi-structured interviews, with each interview lasting 50-60 minutes in the first iteration.
-After analysing the data collected in the first iteration, the second iteration was carried out with a focus on saturating \& strengthening the preliminary theoretical framework we have developed by analysing the data in the first iteration.
-The interviews in the second iteration lasted around 30-40 minutes.
-Altogether, we collected data from 21 software practitioners.
-Due to the pandemic, all the interviews were conducted online via Zoom, and all were audio recorded.
+The target population of our study was software practitioners involved in RE-related activities.
+We used purposive sampling to recruit those predominantly involved in RE to gather valuable insights into motivation.
+After obtaining the required ethics approval\footnote{Monash Ethics Review Manager (ERM) reference number: 29072}, we advertised our study on social media (LinkedIn, Twitter, Facebook) and within our professional networks.
+Participation was voluntary, and data collection and analysis were iterative.
+Initially, we collected data from 15 software practitioners worldwide, chosen based on their RE roles and experiences, including business analysts, software engineers, and other RE practitioners.
+Email conversations helped select suitable participants and obtain their consent.